Turismo Amelia

 His wife Agrippina brought his ashes back to Rome, accompanied by their children, including the future emperor Caligula, while Rome and all the cities in mourning paid tribute.

-The image that has been handed down depicts him as the embodiment of the leader: an expert in arms and a skilful diplomat, a defender of the fusion of East and West, endowed with a charisma that is disruptive to intellectuals, plebs, aristocracy and the people.
+The image that has been handed down depicts him as the embodiment of the leader: an expert in arms and a skillful diplomat, a defender of the fusion of East and West, endowed with a charisma that is disruptive to intellectuals, plebs, aristocracy and the people.

 Having passed through the interpretations of modernity, especially in 17th century France and at the time of Napoleon, the political and intellectual figure of Germanicus has come down to us as a model capable of transmitting the identity of Roman culture in Europe.